GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 pubDate: January 15, 2018
 collection: announcements
 permalink: announcements/microsoft_pki_policy_changes
 description: Microsoft has issued new Public Key Infrastructure (PKI) policy requirements that could impact 14 federal agencies.
 Under these requirements, the Federal PKI must undergo an annual audit of how we operate, maintain, and issue certificates from our Certification Authorities (CAs).
 If the FPKI does not comply, the first change will occur in April 2018.
-Windows users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet and internet websites that use FPKI CA-issued, SSL (i.e., server authentication) certificates.
+Windows users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet and internet websites that use FPKI CA-issued, server authentication certificates (SSL) certificates.
 ---

 Microsoft has issued new Public Key Infrastructure (PKI) policy requirements that could impact 14 federal agencies.
 Under these requirements, the Federal PKI must undergo an annual audit of how we operate, maintain, and issue certificates from our Certification Authorities (CAs).
-If the FPKI does not comply, the first change will occur in April 2018&nbsp;&mdash;&nbsp;Windows users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet and internet websites that use FPKI CA-issued, SSL (i.e., server authentication) certificates.
+If the FPKI does not comply, the first change will occur in April 2018&nbsp;&mdash;&nbsp;Windows users will get errors when browsing with Microsoft Edge/IE or Chrome to intranet and internet websites that use FPKI CA-issued, server authentication (SSL) certificates.<!--Changed to same referencing ("server authentication certificates") as used in Google announcement for consistency.-->

-{% include alert-info.html heading="Agencies use SSL certificates to secure intranet and internet websites, per HTTPS mandate (BOD 18-01.<sup>[1](#1)</sup>)" %}
+{% include alert-info.html heading="Agencies use server authentication certificates to secure intranet and internet websites, per HTTPS mandate (Binding Operational Directive 18-01. %}

 ### Options for Federal PKI Response to Microsoft